 Welcome Week 2018 Submissions Open: Sept.16-23, 2018, is Welcome Week, a time to celebrate and welcome our new and returning students to campus.
 An outline of events can be found at http://welcome.oregonstate.edu/schedule.
 A more complete schedule will be available in late August/early September.
 If you are interested in offering an event during Welcome Week you can submit events online at: http://welcome.oregonstate.edu/submitting-events.

 NEW!
 30th Street: Traffic detour from northbound 30th St. from Washington Way to Campus Way.
 After southbound 30th Street opens on Aug.17, we will begin work on the northbound lane from Aug.
 20- Sept.
 7. See attached detour map.
 Detour signs will be in place.

 This email only lists new or recently updated job postings.
 For a full list of current job postings for OSU Today, go to: http://today.oregonstate.edu/email/jobs

 To apply for the below positions, visit http://oregonstate.edu/jobs unless otherwise specified.

 NEW!
-The Office of Admissions is seeking an Assistant Director.
+The College of Education is seeking a Head Academic Advisor.
 This is a full-time (1.0 FTE), 12-month, fixed term professional faculty position.
 Reappointment is at the discretion of the Dean.
 This is an internal employment opportunity.
 Posting # P02394UF.
 Closes Aug.
 26.

-Newport: Mostly sunny, highs in the 60s, lows in the 50s.
+Newport: Sunny this week with highs in the mid 60s and lows in the mid 50s.

 Statewide: For OSU employees around the state, find your local forecast here: http://www.wrh.noaa.gov/pqr/